 Is there food?

 The Balloon Fiesta is a full-on fair, with tents offering all types of food.
 Part of the Fiesta fun is walking along the park's Main Street, where concessions spots provide countless sweet and savory treats, alongside merchandise tents.
 Local favorites at this year's Balloon Fiesta include Blake's Lotaburger, Funnel Cake of New Mexico, the Hatch Chile Shack, and Mac's Steak in the Rough.
 Don't worry, there's plenty of coffee too.
-New Mexico Piñon Coffee is the official coffee sponsor of the Balloon Fiesta.

 As you walk along Main Street, don't be surprised to see flamenco dancers, Native American dancers and other local artists in performance.